Blooym/dollshare/README.md

 cargo install --git https://github.com/Blooym/dollhouse.git
 ```

-3. Copy `.env.example` to `.env` and fill in the values as necessary.
+3. Set configuration values as necessary.
    Information about configuration options can be found in the
    [configuration](#configuration) section.

-4. Run the project from the same directory as `.env`

 ```
 dollhouse